nih-cfde/the-fair-cookbook/content/recipes/15/4/lincs.md

 ## Objectives
 - Demonstrate the ETL process for preparing data for the C2M2 Level 1
 - Introduce tooling to make this process easier
-- Discuss necessary tradeoffs made to ensure maximal harmonization.
+- Discuss necessary tradeoffs made to ensure maximal harmonization

 ## Introduction

 The [LINCS Data Portal](http://lincsportal.ccs.miami.edu/dcic-portal/) provides various ways to browse the existing LINCS data and highlight which small molecules, cell lines, genes, proteins, and antibodies are featured in a given dataset.

 While LINCS revolves around *Datasets*, encompassing in some cases several files for each data level, the [C2M2](https://www.nih-cfde.org/product/cfde-c2m2/) models information revolving around files.
-Fortunately, the [C2M2 Level 1](https://www.nih-cfde.org/product/level-1-asset-manifest-specification/) provides collections, which enables arbitrary meaningful groupings of files, which is how the LINCS datasets can fit.
+Fortunately, the [C2M2 Level 1](https://www.nih-cfde.org/product/level-1-asset-manifest-specification/) provides collections, which enable arbitrary meaningful groupings of files, which is how the LINCS datasets can fit.

 ## Step by Step Process